mikersays/discollama/README.md

 ### Python Exceptions

-- Make sure all required libraries are installed.
+- Make sure all required libraries are installed within the virtual environment.
 - Check the console for stack traces to identify issues.
 - Verify that you're using a compatible version of Python.